ttp0513/Classification_Online_Retail_Customers/README.md

 2. Data Structure Overview <br>
 <ul>
-  <li> InvoiceNo: Invoice number.
+  <li> <strong> InvoiceNo: </strong> Invoice number.
 Nominal.
 A 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation. </li>
 <li> StockCode: Product (item) code.
 Nominal.
 A 5-digit integral number uniquely assigned to each distinct product. </li>
 <li> Description: Product (item) name.
 Nominal. </li>
 <li> Quantity: The quantities of each product (item) per transaction.
 Numeric.	</li>